 Died in His Family's Defense.

 The children and the women, or the greater part of them, as has been known, were placed in the wagons.
 Corporal Simmons kissed his wife and children goodbye and took his place with the guard.
-He told Mrs. Simmons to remain close by the children in the wagon and requested his commanding officer to give him a position as near the wagon as he consistently could in order that he might be so placed that he could defend his family to the last.
+He told Mrs. Simmons to remain close by the children in the wagon and requested his commanding officer to give him a position as near the wagon as he consistently could so that he might be so placed that he could defend his family to the last.
 The story of the fight and the massacre has been told many times.
 Everyone knows of the death of the brave Capt.
 Wells, of the cowardly and treacherous conduct of the Miamis and of the slaughter of all but twenty-three of the fighting white men.
 The romantic escape by the aid of friendly Indians of Capt. and Mrs. Heald and Lieut. and Mrs. Helm has been narrated time and again.
 But It has remained to this latter-day for the story of the heroism of Mrs. Simmons and the saving of her child to be made known.

 When the attack was made Corporal John Simmons stood almost at the base of the great cottonwood tree, a portion of the trunk of which is now in the possession of the Historical Society.
 He was fighting to protect the wagon, which contained his wife and children.
 He finally fell, but rose again with an effort, clubbed his gun, brained one of an assaulting party of braves, and fell dead.